-The basic format of the Conference was unchanged from previous years.
+The basic format of the Polyglot Conference in Reykjavik was unchanged from previous years.
 Two full days of talks and time over lunch and between sessions to talk about a shared enthusiasm and practise the language(s) that you’re learning.

 There were also several innovations this year.

 One – already the subject on Howtogetfluent of its own short vlog – was the pre-conference crash course in the local language.

 Another was a trip out and about the day before the conference.
 As most of us has limited time in Iceland, this was a great idea.
 Though the weather that day was foul.
 All the same, two coach-loads of us got to see three famous Icelandic sites.

 The first stop was Þingvellir (Þ is the letter thorn – English unvoiced “th” as in “thing”) where Iceland’s parliament first met in 930 and where independence from Denmark was declared in 1944).